 - Volunteer for a minimum of 3 hours in a NGO or local institution serving the Hispanic community in Seattle and write a 200-word reflection, in English, about the experience.
 You will need to submit proof of your volunteering activity.

 - Eat at a locally-owned Latin American or Spanish restaurant and write a 200-word review, in English, about the food and the restaurant.
 As a proof of the activity, include a picture of yourself in the restaurant.

 VERY IMPORTANT: Your restaurant choice needs to be preapproved by your teacher.

 - Attend a Spanish-language church service and write a 200-word reflection, in English.

 VERY IMPORTANT: All activities need to be pre-approved by your instructor.
 S/he will give you information about cultural events and activities you can attend during the quarter, including those sponsored by the Spanish and Portuguese department.
 If you know about a cultural event or activity in the Seattle area that may be of interest for the rest of the class, please let your instructor know.

 You will be evaluated based on the relevance of the activities you choose (when a written report is required you should explicitly address this in your report), the overall content of your written report or audio/video recording, and your effort to use the Spanish language and engage with the Hispanic/Latino community and its culture.
 The following rubric will be used:

-You will submit your first activity before the end of week 4, the second before the end of week 7, and the third before the end of week 10.
+VERY IMPORTANT: You will submit your first activity before the end of week 4, the second before the end of week 7, and the third before the end of week 10.